reasonml/reason-react/docs/lifecycles.md

 };
 ```

-We expose `ReasonReact.statelessComponentWithRetainedProps` and `ReasonReact.reducerComponentWithRetainedProps`.
+We expose `React.statelessComponentWithRetainedProps` and `React.reducerComponentWithRetainedProps`.
 Both work like their ordinary non-retained-props counterpart, and require you to specify a new field, `retainedProps` (of whatever type you'd like) in your component's spec in `make`.

 ## `willReceiveProps`